romulorvs/chained-functions/README.md

     return 3;
 }

-function sum10(curr) { // Getting the response of the previous function
+function sum10(curr) { // Getting the return of the previous function
     return curr + 10; // 3 + 10
 }

-function minus5(curr) { // Getting the response of the previous function
+function minus5(curr) { // Getting the return of the previous function
     return curr - 5; // 13 - 5
 }